Is your dog losing weight? A vet shares 5 causes and how to reverse it

 Consumption of food is only the first step in ensuring your pet gets the proper nutrition to fuel their body.
 Once the food is consumed, the body needs to break down the food and absorb the nutrients.
 Gastrointestinal disorders can disrupt this process and prevent the body from getting proper nutrition.
 When dogs vomit or experience diarrhea, calories are lost, and nutrients are not adequately absorbed.

-Chronic diarrhea can be a sign of irritable bowel syndrome, parasitism, or other gastrointestinal disorders.
+Chronic diarrhea in dogs can be a sign of irritable bowel syndrome, parasitism, or other gastrointestinal disorders.
 Over time, these digestion issues can lead to weight loss because the body is not getting enough nourishment.
 It is essential to determine the underlying problem to get your dog's health back on track.
-Often times this requires diagnostic testing performed by your veterinarian and possible changes to your pet's diet.
+Often times this requires diagnostic testing performed by your vet and possibly changing dog food or diet.
 Without the appropriate care, your pet may continue to lose weight even if they maintain a healthy appetite.

 One of the most concerning causes of weight loss in dogs is cancer.
 Weight loss due to cancer occurs for a variety of different reasons.
 As cancer grows and spreads throughout the body, fast-dividing cancer cells consume an enormous amount of energy.
 This consumption of energy not only drains the vital nutrients that your dog’s body needs, but it can also interfere with the body's ability to utilize the few nutrients that are still available.